5 Reasons Why You Still Can't Speak German

 Das geht einfach nicht!

-Dissatisfaction or even downright disappointment in their other language lessons is the number one reason clients start lessons with me and the number one reason why clients stay in lessons: because they start functioning in German from the very first lesson.
-And they keep speaking German!
+Dissatisfaction or even downright disappointment in their other language lessons and classes is the number one reason people start learning German with me and the number one reason why they stay: because they start functioning in German from the very first lesson.

 Ich möchte mehr Deutsch reden.

 Your homework for today is to read something aloud to your dust bunnies.